 Diane has more than a decade of experience as a user experience designer and researcher.
 As Senior User Experience Designer at Fell Swoop, she designs websites, applications, and digital products that make customers happy and businesses successful.
 Drawing on her background in anthropology and information science, she believes that the foundation of a great user experience rests on two things: a deep understanding of users and a design strategy that aligns with their needs.
 Diane has worked with wide array of clients including Kohler, T-Mobile, Electronic Arts, Microsoft and Harley-Davidson.

-Bryan Mamaril grew up in San Francisco where he developed his sense of curiosity and a love of sourdough bread.
-He went on to study environmental policy and eventually found the world of typography, graphic design and wearing all black clothing.
+Bryan Mamaril grew up in San Francisco where he developed a sense of curiosity about the world and a love for sourdough bread.
+He went on to study environmental policy and cartography and eventually found the world of typography, design and wearing all black.

 Jen Matson is a Sr. User Experience Designer at Amazon.com, where she helps design and build tools for third-party sellers and those who support them.
 Since 1994, she has designed for web, kiosks and mobile, in industries as diverse as entertainment, automotive, travel and news media.
 Clients have included Comedy Central, LEGO, Microsoft and T-Mobile.
 Jen specializes in user experience design for the multi-screen web and interactive prototyping, working hands-on to create forward-thinking and delightful user experiences that adapt to varied devices and contexts.

 Mindy Messenger is a content strategist who specializes in advocating for and developing content strategies within very large, decentralized companies and organizations.
 She's written, edited, and evangelized quality online content for nearly 10 years, and believes it's important to create experiences that meet both an organization's goals and their customers' needs.